 Alternatively a DPO with mandated affordable housing, child care centre, open space, sustainability, nieghbourhood character, etc, does not stop Development Victoria from delivering them, but is less valuable to developers.

-What are Protect Fitzroy North doing ?
+What have Protect Fitzroy North done so far ?

 - Promoting awareness and visibility of the full picture of what is being proposed for Gasworks, on this page, by posting to the mailing list, on social media via Protect Fitzroy North facebook and twitter.

-- Gathering feedback from the community
+- Gathering feedback at the communty meeting.

 The commitment from across our community to make written submissions, and appear at VCAT, was acknowledged by VCAT as a very strong message from the local community on 26-56 Queens Parade.